pete-kufahl/java-tutorial/async/async-java17/README.md

 ### trigger
 chain operations together to create a pipeline
-* use `CompletableFuture` with `thenApply()` to chain asynchronous tasks
+* use `CompletableFuture` with `thenApply()` or `thenAccept()` to chain asynchronous tasks
   * avoid blocking the main thread
   * divide processing into small operations
   * chain them with the "CompletionStage" API
     * one task can trigger as many tasks as needed
 * be careful to make the resources returned from one task available for the next task
+  * debug with displays of containers: an empty container can mean the waiting thread has died before the supplier thread has finished

 ### compose